 Deborah Brown Bio

-My previous education and professional career have been in the design field, but I always harbored a deep interest in psychology and in exploring how we become the people we are.
-In the mid-2000s, I began to feel called to work with teens, especially young girls who, like myself, were trying to find their way through the tumultuous landscape of adolescence.
+My previous education and professional career was in the design field, but I always held a deep interest in psychology and in exploring how we become the people we are.
+In the mid-2000s, I began to feel called to work with teens, who, like myself, were trying to find their way through the tumultuous landscape of adolescence.
 I trained to become a facilitator of Teen Talking Circles, and in the years since have been a volunteer mentor for various organizations focused on youth, including Seattle Youth Garden Works (now Tilth Alliance Youth Garden Works), Community for Youth, and Girls Inc.

-When I was finally able, I returned to school to study adolescent psychology, graduating in June 2017 from Marylhurst University.
-Also in 2017, I enrolled in the Youth Coaching Institute and became certified as a Youth Mentor Coach.
-Life coaching gives me a tool to empower youth and watch them transform themselves.
+In 2017, I returned to school and graduated with a degree in Interdisciplinary Studies focused on Adolescent Psychology.
+I also enrolled in the Youth Coaching Institute and became certified as a Youth Mentor Coach.
+Life coaching gives me tools to empower youth and watch them transform themselves.
 The more I experience it, the more I believe in it.

-In addition to coaching, I am a crisis call worker, and love to garden, make art, play the ukulele, and explore nature around my Portland, Oregon home.
+In addition to coaching, I work as a crisis counselor.
+I love to garden, make art, music, and explore nature around my Portland, Oregon home.

 “Deb brings a humble wisdom that feels refreshingly authentic and easy to connect with.
 I’m so grateful for our time together.
 She gently held up a mirror which helped me see my potential more clearly—removing the haze of my inner-critic that had been obscuring my vision, and she offered a container in which it felt like my goals and ambitions were important and attainable.
 Through working with her I discovered how I was getting in my own way, what I could do about it, and moved through a funk I was in into a stronger place where I feel more confident in creating and accomplishing my dreams.
 I highly recommend coaching with Deb if you think you can benefit from a nurturing, honest, and kind anchor in your support system.”